akt00/algorithms/README.md

 # Algorithms
-implementation of basic algorithms and data structures
+implementation of basic algorithms and data structures in C++